Back to Blog

 What is SEP Tax in Kenya?

-Kenya's Significant Economic Presence (SEP) Tax, introduced via the Finance Act 2023, targets non-resident digital firms generating revenue from Kenyan users, replacing the prior 1.5% Digital Services Tax (DST).
-Effective from January 2024 per Kenya Revenue Authority (KRA) guidelines, it establishes a source-based taxation framework for digital businesses.
-This addresses virtual permanent establishment (PE) under Section 12D of the Income Tax Act.
+Kenya's Significant Economic Presence (SEP) Tax, introduced via the Tax Laws (Amendment) Act 2024, targets non-resident digital firms generating revenue from Kenyan users, replacing the prior 1.5% Digital Service Tax (DST).
+Effective from 1 January 2025 per Kenya Revenue Authority (KRA) guidelines, it establishes a source-based taxation framework for digital businesses.
+This addresses the idea of a virtual permanent establishment under the Income Tax Act.

-The SEP regime ensures foreign digital firms like Google, Facebook, and Netflix contribute to Kenyan tax revenues from activities such as online advertising and streaming services.
+The SEP regime aims to have foreign digital firms that serve Kenyan users contribute to Kenyan tax revenues from activities such as online advertising and streaming services.
 It shifts from physical presence requirements to an economic nexus model.
 Non-residents must now assess their Kenyan revenue for compliance.

 This tax policy aligns with global efforts like OECD BEPS Pillar One, focusing on the digital economy in Kenya.
 Digital businesses face new tax obligations, including registration via the KRA iTax portal.
 Failure to comply risks penalties and audits.